Transparency Statement

 Information collection to prevent significant harm

 MBIE has a responsibility to keep people in New Zealand safe and to prevent harm, such as in the employment, immigration, and consumer protection contexts.
-In situations where MBIE is seeking to prevent, or address, significant harm we may consider it appropriate to undertake information gathering activity that has an increased impact on an individual.
+In situations where MBIE is seeking to prevent, or address, significant harm we may consider it appropriate to undertake information gathering activity that has an increased impact on an individual or organisation.

 We may collect information by means in which an MBIE staff member is not immediately identifiable.
 This may be necessary where other means of information collection would prejudice an ongoing investigation, or otherwise prevent MBIE from fulfilling its responsibilities.
 This includes surveillance activities in accordance with the Search and Surveillance Act 2012.